ericayhayes/georeferencingtutorial/README.md

 **Fig 14: ArcGIS Online Save Map**

+## Step 4: View your georeference map in ArcGIS Online and adjust its transparency

 8. You can now zoom to the North Carolina and South Carolina region and see your Georeferenced Map layered on top of a basemap in ArcGIS Online.